paul-park/image_search_aws/README.md

 # Image Search Deployment with AWS

 ## Introduction
 Using various AWS services, I built a [JavaScript web application hosted on S3](http://image-search-public.s3-website-us-east-1.amazonaws.com/) to perform search of an image and return *k* most similar images from a set of approximately 30,000 images.
+This implementation relies on an EC2 instance that a Lambda function connects to, which is triggered by the Javascript application.
+If the EC2 instance is not up and running, the web page will be unresponsive.

 ## Walk-Through
 The homepage lists a set of albums containing images grouped by type from which to pick the image for visual search.<sup>1</sup>